 Dental implants are made up of three parts.
 First, the titanium post is the part that’s actually implanted into your jawbone.
 Then, an abutment is placed on top of it, to serve as the connector between the post and the final restoration.
 The final restoration is the last piece of the puzzle.
 While it’s usually a dental crown, dental implants can also be used to support a dental bridge or fixed denture.

-Dental implants are considered the gold standard of tooth replacement.
-They’re the only method that replaces the tooth root.
+Dental implants are the only method that replaces the tooth root.
 Because of this, deterioration of the jawbone can be reversed.
 The posts stimulate jawbone growth as the posts fuse with the jawbone for stability.
 Because they’re in there permanently, they don’t require extra maintenance.
 They can be taken care of with a typical oral healthcare routine.